weijunhuang01/ccny_csc360_spr26_group1/Finals/Weijun_Huang_Data_Plane.md

 Concept: For every 1GB of data, we make three exact copies and store them in different places (like different server racks).

-Trade-offs: It is fast and easy to recover, but it is incredibly expensive because it forces a 200% storage overhead penalty.
+Trade-offs: It is fast and easy to recover, but it is very expensive.
+You have to buy 300% as much storage, which wastes a lot of money at the petabyte scale.

 Erasure Coding (EC)

-This is the "smart" mathematical approach using a Reed-Solomon (k + m) setup.
-We break a file chunk into k data pieces and compute m extra parity pieces.
-A standard enterprise profile is a 10 + 4 scheme, meaning a file block is split into 10 data fragments and given 4 parity fragments.
-The total 14 fragments are placed across 14 separate racks.
-The system can tolerate the complete loss of any m = 4 fragments simultaneously; as long as any 10 fragments survive, the raw bytes can be mathematically recovered.
+This is the "smart" mathematical approach.

+Concept: Instead of full copies, we break a file into pieces (data chunks) and add a few extra "math pieces" (parity chunks).
+A common setup is 10 + 4.

+How it works: You break a file into 10 pieces and create 4 extra pieces.
+As long as any 10 of those 14 pieces are safe, you can mathematically rebuild the entire file.

+Trade-offs: It is much cheaper.
+You only need about 40% extra space instead of 200%.
+The downside is that it is harder on the computer.
+To rebuild a missing piece, the computer has to do complex math (Galois Field arithmetic), which can slow things down.

 Mathematical Example: Cost Optimization Savings

-Let's look at the financial math of storing 5 Petabytes (PB) of raw user data to see why Erasure Coding is so helpful at scale.
+Let's look at the cost of storing 5 Petabytes (PB) of raw user data.

-Under Option A, which is Three-Way Replication (N = 3), the total storage needed is calculated by multiplying the raw data by 3.
-This means 5 PB times 3 equals 15 PB of total storage required, resulting in a 200% extra hardware overhead cost.
+Option A: Three-Way Replication (N = 3)
+Total storage = 5 PB × 3 = 15 PB.
+This is a 200% extra hardware cost.

-Under Option B, which is 10 + 4 Erasure Coding, the total storage needed is calculated using the formula: Raw Data times (1 + m / k).
-Plugging in our numbers, 5 PB times (1 + 4 / 10) equals 5 PB times 1.4, which gives us 7 PB of total storage required.
-This results in only a 40% extra hardware overhead cost.
+Option B: 10 + 4 Erasure Coding
+Total storage = 5 PB × (1 + 4/10) = 5 PB × 1.4 = 7 PB.
+This is only a 40% extra hardware cost.

-By utilizing the 10 + 4 Erasure Coding algorithm, our data plane saves exactly 8 Petabytes of physical disk infrastructure costs (15 PB minus 7 PB).
-The tradeoff is paid entirely in computation: when a node crashes, the system must pull 10 surviving fragments into CPU memory and compute intensive Galois Field matrix equations to rebuild the missing pieces, which increases read latency during system degradation.
+By using 10 + 4 Erasure Coding, our data plane saves exactly 8 Petabytes of disk infrastructure costs (15 PB minus 7 PB).
+The tradeoff is computation: when a node crashes, the system must pull 10 surviving fragments into CPU memory and do intensive math to rebuild the missing pieces, which increases read latency during system degradation.

 Quorums & Repair: The Math of Consistency

-In a distributed system, computers sometimes lose connection with each other, which is called a network partition.
+In a distributed system, computers sometimes lose connection with each other.
+This is called a network partition.
 We use Quorum logic to make sure that even if some computers are down, the user always sees the newest version of their file.

 The Quorum Formula (R + W > N)

-We use three main numbers to manage block-level read and write paths:
+We use three main numbers to manage this:

 N: The total number of copies (replicas) of a file chunk.

-W: The number of storage hosts that must acknowledge a write before an upload is marked "successful".
+W: The number of copies we must successfully save before we tell the user "Upload Successful".

-R: The number of storage hosts we must poll simultaneously when a user reads a file.
+R: The number of copies we must check when a user wants to read the file.

+The rule is that R + W must be greater than N.

+Example: If we have 3 copies (N = 3), we might set W = 2 and R = 2.
+Because 2 + 2 = 4 (which is more than 3), the group of computers we wrote to and the group we read from must overlap.
+This overlap guarantees that at least one computer you talk to has the latest update.

 Mathematical Proof: Enforcing Consistency via the Pigeonhole Principle

-To guarantee a user never suffers from a "stale read" (reading an old version of a file), the system must satisfy the strict inequality constraint: R + W > N.
+To guarantee that a user never reads an old version of a file (a "stale read"), the system must satisfy R + W > N.

-Let's look at a 3-replica cluster (N = 3) where we configure a strict quorum profile of W = 2 and R = 2.
-Suppose a user updates a document from Version 1 (V1) to Version 2 (V2).
-The system attempts to write to all nodes, but due to a partial network partition, only a quorum of 2 nodes registers the write successfully:
+Let's look at a 3-replica cluster (N = 3) with W = 2 and R = 2.
+Suppose a user updates a file from Version 1 (V1) to Version 2 (V2).
+The system tries to write to all nodes, but due to a partial network partition, only 2 nodes get the update:

 Node A = V2 (Updated)

 Node B = V2 (Updated)

-Node C = V1 (Missed the write)
+Node C = V1 (Missed the update)

-Later, a second client issues a request to read the file with a read quorum of R = 2.
-According to the Pigeonhole Principle, because we are selecting a subset of 2 nodes out of a total pool of 3, our read subset R and write subset W must overlap by at least one node.
-The exact formula for this minimum overlap size is (R + W) - N, which means (2 + 2) - 3 equals 1 minimum overlapping node.
+Later, another client reads the file with R = 2.
+According to the Pigeonhole Principle, because we are picking 2 nodes out of 3, the read set and the write set must overlap by at least 1 node.
+The formula for this minimum overlap is (R + W) - N, which is (2 + 2) - 3 = 1.

-The possible pairs the reader can query are Node A and Node B, Node B and Node C, or Node A and Node C. Notice that every single possible pair contains at least one node that participated in the write path (either Node A or Node B).
+The possible read pairs are: A and B, B and C, or A and C. Every single possible pair contains at least one node that was part of the write (either A or B).

-When the client retrieves the metadata versions from its read quorum, it compares the timestamps (discovering one node has V1 and the other has V2).
-The client identifies V2 as the highest value, serves the fresh file to the user, and throws the old V1 data away.
-If we violated this math and allowed R + W is less than or equal to N (such as W = 1, R = 2), the reader could query Node B and Node C while the single write only landed on Node A. In that case, the client would receive V1 from both nodes, causing a dangerous stale read.
+When the client gets the versions from its read pair, it sees one node has V1 and the other has V2.
+It picks V2 as the newest, serves the fresh file to the user, and ignores the old V1.
+If we broke this rule and allowed R + W ≤ N (for example, W = 1, R = 2), the reader could pick nodes B and C while the write only hit node A. In that case, the client would get V1 from both nodes, causing a dangerous stale read.

 Healing the System: Read Repair

 What happens when one computer has an old version?

-Read Repair: When you read from the computers and notice one is out of date (e.g., it has Version 5 but the others have Version 6), the system immediately "fixes" the old one by giving it Version 6.
+Read Repair: When you read from the computers and notice one is out of date (for example, it has Version 5 but the others have Version 6), the system immediately "fixes" the old one by giving it Version 6.

 When it helps: It acts as an efficient, "lazy" healing mechanism.
-Instead of running costly, continuous disk-scanning processes across petabytes of data, the data plane relies on active user traffic to organically find and fix out-of-date replicas.
+Instead of running costly, continuous disk scans across petabytes of data, the system relies on normal user traffic to find and fix out-of-date copies.

-When it hurts: It can slightly slow down the user's "Read" request because the computer is busy fixing the data while the user is waiting on the line.
+When it hurts: It can slightly slow down the user's "Read" request because the computer is busy fixing data while the user is waiting.

-Merkle Trees: For files that aren't looked at for months, we use a background "doctor" called Active Anti-Entropy.
+Merkle Trees: For files that haven't been looked at for months, we use a background "doctor" called Active Anti-Entropy.
 It uses Merkle Trees (a digital fingerprint) to quickly compare giant folders and fix any hidden errors without moving a lot of data over the network.